doruirimescu/decision-making/README.md

 * **ParameterData** The name, numerical value and score stored in the dataset, that correspond to a model parameter
 ---
 ## Model building
-* The model describes the setup for the decision making problem
+* The model describes the setup for the decision-making problem
 * The model consists of several parameters that aid in decision making
 * The model is created by the user
 * The model is stored in a binary file